Killerbee7/Queue-Dequeue-DataFlow-React/README.md

-#Stack Data Flow Model- Built on React
+#Queue Dequeue Data Flow Model- Built on React

 ### The project was an assignment of Database and Data Structure Class(teacher: Santosh Kalwar).